-Birkelund Gift Funds New Certificate Program in History and Diplomacy; Kotkin and Mullen to Co-direct
+Birkelund Gift Funds New Certificate Program in History and Diplomacy; Kotkin and Shannon, Jr. to Co-direct

 A $5 million gift from investment executive John P. Birkelund ’52 has established the Program in History and the Practice of Diplomacy at Princeton University.
 The new undergraduate certificate program, available to students beginning in the 2015–16 academic year, will provide preparation for careers in governmental and nongovernmental organizations (NGOs) that preserve stability and improve lives around the world.

-Stephen Kotkin, the John P. Birkelund ’52 Professor in History and International Affairs in the Woodrow Wilson School of Public and International Affairs, and Retired Admiral Mike Mullen, the former chairman of the Joint Chiefs of Staff and the Charles and Marie Robertson Visiting Professor at the Woodrow Wilson School, will co-direct the program.
+Stephen Kotkin, the John P. Birkelund ’52 Professor in History and International Affairs in the School of Public and International Affairs, and Thomas A. Shannon, Jr, Lecturer and Charles & Marie Robertson Visiting Professor in the Princeton School of Public and International Affairs, will co-direct the program.

 “John Birkelund’s generous gift will support Princeton’s strengths in the humanities and social sciences, which are crucial for women and men planning careers in international affairs.
-He is helping Princeton extend its commitment to service to our nation and the world,” said Cecilia Rouse, dean of the Woodrow Wilson School and Princeton’s Lawrence and Shirley Katzman and Lewis and Anna Ernst Professor in the Economics of Education.
+He is helping Princeton extend its commitment to service to our nation and the world,” said Cecilia Rouse, Princeton’s Lawrence and Shirley Katzman and Lewis and Anna Ernst Professor in the Economics of Education.

 The program will offer a summer internship with an appropriate government agency or NGO.
 It will also foster students’ engagement with practitioners of diplomacy and international relations through visiting professorships, short-term fellowships, workshops, conferences, public lectures, and field trips.